kylecorry31/kylecorry31.github.io/src/research/global-tide-model.md

 4. Use the land mask to remove excess ocean tide data from the EOT20 tide model.
 5. Resize the resulting image to 720x360 (2 pixels per degree of latitude/longitude).
 6. Remap the amplitudes and phases to values between 0 and 255, recording the maximum amplitude for each factor.
 Amplitudes over 500 cm are handled separately to retain sufficient resolution (these are rare).
-7. Remove all land pixels (as marked in the EOT20 dataset) and resize the data to a width of 250.
+7. Remove all land and open ocean pixels (leaving just the coastline) and resize the resulting array to have a width of 250 pixels.
 This results in compressed images for both amplitude and phase, albeit with a loss of spatial information.
 8. To recover spatial information, replace each pixel in the 720x360 image with the X (red) and Y (green) coordinates of its position in the compressed image.
 Use a 1-based indexing system, where RGB = 0 indicates irrelevant pixels.
 Export this as a lossless WebP file.
 9. Store each compressed amplitude image in the red, green, and blue channels of a lossless WebP file.
 Repeat this for the compressed phase images.